Hubspot User Group Meeting September 2017 - London HUG

 And if you can, you need to start there.
 Imagine at the outset when they're having a problem, what are the types of things that they're searching for online when they're looking for help?
 This is definitely a useful starting point where most businesses go wrong is they start optimizing their website around the products or the services that they sell.

-Yeah, so we have a few hands in the room.
-That's great.
-This is a very new tool that HubSpot has built and in my opinion it's probably one of the most ground breaking tools that we've built over the years, the reason being that anyone that has done that exhaustive keyword research and spend hours trying to refine the keyword strategy going through reams and of data to identify those targets, it's a pretty labor intensive job.
+This is a very new tool that HubSpot has built and in my opinion it's probably one of the most ground breaking tools that we've built over the years, the reason being that anyone that has done that exhaustive keyword research and spend hours trying to refine the keyword strategy going through reams and of data to identify those targets.
+It's a pretty labor intensive job.
 It takes a bit of time.
 Does anybody in the room focused on that?
 Yeah, so it's not.
 It's not the most fun task I would say.